 Table of Contents

-The Great Marketing Debate: Choosing to hire or not to hire
+The Great Marketing Debate: Choosing to hire or not to hire.

-An important question often arises in startups and SMEs: should we hire a fractional Chief Marketing Officer (CMO) or build our own marketing dream team in-house?
+An important question often arises in startups and SMEs: should we hire a fractional Chief Marketing Officer (CMO) or build our marketing dream team in-house?
 It’s a decision that could steer the spaceship of business toward uncharted stars or, well, into a meteor shower.
 We’re taking a cosmic journey to assess the cost-benefit of fractional CMO services versus in-house marketing departments.
 You’re in for a thrilling ride!
 Buckle up!

 Fractional CMO Services vs. In-House Marketing Departments